FabricioLatl/FabricioLatl/README.md

-member of the last generation of developers that learned without AI
+Member of the last generation of developers that learned to code without LLMs